Pathways: Thriving

 Think about what you will do after IWU and what you might need to do now in preparation for those important big steps!
 Exciting opportunities include work, graduate school, post-baccalaureate fellowships, as well as national and global service programs.
 Start early and get prepared.

 Embrace the liberal arts.
 You will continue to take courses within the shared curriculum even as you hone in on a major.
 A class that was not your first choice in registration could end up being one of your favorites.
-Look for classes with the engaged learning designation, learn from a new professor, or take a May term travel course.
+Look for classes that involve community partnerships, learn from a new professor, or take a travel course.

 Learn beyond the classroom by attending a lecture series, film festival, colloquia, discussions, convocations, art shows in the gallery, and theatre and music performances.
 Participate in campus-wide events like the Founders’ Day Convocation where speakers have included Pulitzer Prize winner, Jorie Graham; climate change expert, Naomi Oreskes; and Mona Hanna-Attisha, the pediatrician that exposed the Flint water crisis.